ETS2LA/documentation/docs/05-Existing Plugins/02-AR /02-Classes.md

 > **y**: float

 > **anchor**: Coordinate \= None
-The point will be an offset to said anchor’s screen position.
+The point will be an offset to said anchor's screen position.
 This is used by the HUD plugin to anchor the entire HUD on a single 3D point for realistic movement on truck rotation.

 ### Coordinate